wlk/tcpdump-dump-parser/README.markdown

-right now it only uses port information parser requires ascii format, see resources/run.sh for details on how to prepare it
+to guess os we use TTL information and nmap script

+parser can use both TSV format nad tcpdump ascii format